 Information concerning Pennsylvania certificate renewal can be found here.

-Educators seeking administrative licensure in South Carolina should be aware that the only program accepted by the state is Walden’s state-approved Ed.S. in Educational Leadership and Administration (Principal Preparation) program.
-Last updated 10/22/09
+Educators seeking administrative licensure in South Carolina should be aware that the only programs accepted by the state are Walden's state-approved MS and EdS in Educational Leadership and Administration (Principal Preparation) program.

-Prospective Washington state students are advised to contact the Office of the Superintendent of Public Instruction at 1-360-725-6275 or firstname.lastname@example.org to determine whether this education program is approved for teacher certification or endorsements in Washington State.
+Prospective Washington state students are advised to contact the Office of the Superintendent of Public Instruction at 1-360-725-6275 or firstname.lastname@example.org to determine whether Walden's programs in the field of education are approved for teacher certification or endorsements in Washington state.
 Additionally, teachers are advised to contact their individual school district as to whether this program may qualify for salary advancement.
-Last updated 12/1/10
+Last updated 12/10/14